azamatolegen/pytorch-recommendation_systems/README.md

 # PyTorch Recommendation Systems

-This repo contains notebooks covering how to do recommendation using [PyTorch](https://github.com/pytorch/pytorch).
+This repo contains a series of notebooks covering deep learning-based recommendation models.

-The first part will cover different approaches of recommendation models: .
+The first part will cover different approaches of recommendation models using PyTorch on Jupyter/Google Colab notebooks.

-The second part covers the serving of the best performed model.
+The second part covers the serving of the best performed model using Fast API, Docker and Heroku.

 ## Part I